Twitch (service): Mature content

 Twitch users are not allowed to stream any game that is rated "Adults Only" (AO) in the United States by the Entertainment Software Rating Board (ESRB), regardless of its rating in any other geographical region, and any game that contains "overtly sexual content" or "gratuitous violence", or content which violates the terms of use of third-party services.

 Twitch has also explicitly banned specific games from streaming, regardless of rating; this includes games such as BMX XXX, eroge visual novel games (such as Dramatical Murder), HuniePop, Rinse and Repeat, Second Life, and Yandere Simulator.
 The banning of Yandere Simulator was criticized by YandereDev, the developer of the game.
 He believed that the game was being arbitrarily singled out with no explanation, as Twitch has not banned other games with sexual or violent content such as Mortal Kombat X, Grand Theft Auto, or The Witcher 3.

 Twitch took temporary action in May 2019 after channels related to the video game Artifact began to be used for inappropriate content.
 Artifact, a major game by Valve, had lost most of its audience in just months from its release, and by late May 2019, several popular livestreamers commented that the total viewership for Artifact streams had dropped to near zero.
 In the days that followed, several streamers started to make streams purporting to be Artifact gameplay but was trolling or other off-topic content.
 Initially these new streams were playing with the viewers or were jokes, such as showing animal videos or League of Legends matches.
 After a few days, other Artifact channel streams appeared containing content that was against the terms of Twitch's use policy, including full copyrighted movies, pornography, Nazi propaganda, and at least one stream that showed the entirety of the shooter's video from the Christchurch mosque shootings.
 The titles of such streams were usually presented to imply they were showing other content while waiting in queue for Artifact matches as to appear legitimate.
 As word of these streams in the Artifact section grew, Twitch took action, deleting the account that streamed the Christchurch shooting.
-Twitch then took steps to temporarily ban new accounts from streaming until they can resolve the issue.
+Twitch then took steps to temporarily ban new accounts from streaming until it can resolve the issue.
 By June 2019, Twitch started taking legal actions against one hundred "John Doe" streamers in a California court, accusing them of trademark infringement, breach of contract, fraud, and unlawful use of the service that was harming and scaring away users of the service.